Weight loss surgery in Derry, New Hampshire

 Dedicated to helping patients regain their health by combating obesity, Parkland Medical Center offers weight loss surgery.
 While weight loss is an outcome of bariatric surgery, these operations completely transform people’s lives—mind, body and spirit.

-Your first step in determining whether bariatric surgery is right for you is attending one of our free weight loss information seminars.
-Call (603) 421-2264 to register.
+Your first step in determining whether bariatric surgery is right for you is participating in one of our free weight loss information sessions.
+Please call (603) 421-2264 or fill out the Request Information form below.

 We partner with Nutfield Surgical Services to offer you weight loss seminars both online and in-person for your convenience.